 This face wash has a thick, creamy, almost sticky texture.
 It foams up a little bit, but not much.
 It also doesn’t have any strong fragrance attached to it (which I like).

-this product contains ingredient with comodogenic score 3 in first 7 ingredients: myristic acid
+this product contains ingredient with comedogenic score 3 in first 7 ingredients: myristic acid

-this product contains ingredient with comodogenic score 4 in first 7 ingredients: lauric acid
+this product contains ingredient with comedogenic score 4 in first 7 ingredients: lauric acid

-This product has a comodogenic ingredient in the first seven ingredients.
+This product has a comedogenic ingredient in the first seven ingredients.
 Recommend proceeding with caution.
 This product has a total score of: 7